jfrog/jfrog-client-js/README.md

   });
 ```

-#### Scanning a Dependency Tree with Consideration to the JFrog Watches
+#### Scanning a Dependency Tree with Consideration to the Xray Watches

 ```javascript
 const progress: XrayScanProgress = {